2C-B: Use and effects

 In his book PiHKAL (Phenethylamines I Have Known and Loved) and other publications, Alexander Shulgin lists 2C-B's dose range as 12 to 24 mg orally and its duration as 4 to 8 hours.
 However, in an earlier report, he described an effective dose range of 8 to 10 mg orally and a duration of 6 to 8 hours.
 Threshold effects occur at a dose of 4 mg orally.
 A wider recreational dose range of 2 to 55 mg or more orally has been described as well, with a typical dose estimate of about 20 mg.
 A low dose has been said to be 5 to 15 mg, a moderate dose 10 to 25 mg, and a high or strong dose 20 to 50 mg.
 Most people use doses of 20 mg or lower.
 Shulgin and others describe 2C-B as having a steep dose–response curve, such that a small increase in dose can result in an unexpectedly large increase in effects.
 Over the 12 to 24 mg dose range, every 2 mg increment can result in a profound increase or change in effects.
 Higher doses are said to lead to more intense but not longer-lasting effects.
-The drug's onset is about 1.2 hours, with a range of 0.3 to 1.5 hours, and its time to peak effects is about 2.5 hours on average.
-Effects on average last about 6 hours and are slightly shorter than those of psilocybin.
-In addition to oral administration, 2C-B may be insufflated less commonly, with doses being approximately one-third of those of the oral route or in the range of 10 to 30 mg and with this route producing more rapid and intense of effects.
+The drug's onset is about 0.5 to 1.2 hours, with a range of 0.3 to 1.5 hours, and its time to peak effects is about 2.5 hours on average.
+Effects last about 3.1 to 4.9 hours on average and are shorter than those of psilocybin.
+In addition to oral administration, 2C-B may be insufflated less commonly, with doses being approximately one-third of those of the oral route or in the range of 10 to 30 mg and with this route producing more rapid and intense effects.

 The effects of 2C-B were reported by Shulgin to include sensory enhancement, brightened colors, visual richness, mental imagery, psychedelic visuals including kaleidoscopic and organic forms, sound distortion, increased appreciation of art and music, passivity, relaxation, emotional changes, euphoria, increased body awareness, tactile enhancement, feeling like waves of energy are flowing through oneself, feeling like one's body is flooded with orgasms, and sexual enhancement.
 He has succinctly described 2C-B as having "a luxury of sensory enhancement (visual, sexual, gustatory) with a minimum of introspective demands".
-The drug was one of his favorite psychedelics.
+The drug was one of his favorite psychedelics and one of his "magical half-dozen" most important psychedelic phenethylamines.
 At doses of 8 to 10 mg, 2C-B was described as consistently producing substantial sensory enhancement, but as not "superimposing hallucinogenesis" or as having "no hallucinogenic effects", with the state being described as quite distinct from that usually associated with psychedelics.
 It was also said to lack the lassitude that can be associated with psilocybin.